metratec/indoor_positioning/README.md

 Raw messages received from the receiver or USB stick

 ##### Parameters:
+- ~type (string, default='tcp'):
+'tcp' for TCP receiver or 'usb' for metraTec USB stick

-- ~host (string, default=None):
+- ~host (string, default='192.168.2.223):
 IP address of the connected receiver

-- ~port (with host: int, default=10001; without host: string, default=None):
+- ~port (with type='tcp': int, default=10001; with type='usb': string, default='/dev/ttyUSB0):
-Port for the TCP connection if '~host' parameter is present, otherwise specifies the USB port of the stick
+Port for the TCP connection if '~type' parameter is set to 'tcp', otherwise specifies the USB port of the stick

 - ~baudrate (int, default=115200):
 Baudrate to use for serial communication with USB receiver

 #### positioning.py (IPS)
 Use this node to perform indoor zone location using the metraTec IPS tracking system.
 Prerequisites for using this node is a running receiver-node that handles communication with the receiver and thus with the beacons in the vicinity.